valayDave/regex-matching-nfa/Documents/Design.md

 - No Bugs currently discovered.
 - variety of test cases tried.
 - If improper regex string is an input then the program might fail.
+- When writing the parallel part of the code there were issues with parallelising nested loops and threads.
+These got solved by an OpenMP method which allows the nested spawning of threads.
 - Code works properly but will require more refactoring as there are a lot of unused methods and redundant methods.

 ## Process Flow